 Within one week of your arrival, you are required to register with the Einwohnermeldeamt (Residents’ Registration Office) in the city or district you live in.
 The address of the Einwohnermeldeamt in Brandenburg is Nicolaiplatz 30 (Tel.: +49 3381/581351).
 Should you later move to different accommodation, you must register this change of address at the Einwohnermeldeamt.
 To register at the Einwohnermeldeamt, you will need your passport and a rental contract.
 In order to make this process easier for you, the international office arranges set times when students who live in Brandenburg can go together to the Einwohnermeldeamt in accompanied groups.

 All non-EU-students in Germany – including those who do not require a visa - need a residence permit.
-The residence permit must be applied for at the Ausländerbehörde (Aliens' Office) in the city of residence before the visa expires.
+The residence permit must be applied for at the Ausländerbehörde (Foreigner's registration office) in the city of residence around 8-10 weeks before before the visa expires.

 The Ausländerbehörde is located at:

 14772 Brandenburg an der Havel

 Bus and Tram station: Willibald-Alexis-Straße (Straßenbahnlinie 6 / Buslinie E)